polarbeargo/Security-Engineer-Nanodegree-Program-Responding-to-a-Nation-State-Cyber-Attack/README.md

 ```
 cat /etc/passwd
 ```
-We can see the backdoor username is voldemort and its uid is 0.
+We can see the attackers is voldemort and its uid is 0 and the rouge username added by the attackers voldemort is darklord.
 ![image14]

 Futher look into the year 2020 /var/log/auth.log by using the following command: